ChaddFrasier/PIPS/README.md

 request will either be merged or closed without merge depending on what has been done.
 Any request will be considered.

-Read the update paragraph in the [server.js](https://github.com/ChaddFrasier/PIPS/blob/master/server.js) file before contributing to understand what is currently working, do not depricate any functions without consent from the repository managers.
+Do not depricate any functions without consent from the repository managers.

 Post and issue if you wish to become a contributor stating who you are and why you feel you could benefit the project.
 Also feel post issues if you find bugs or have suggestions to better the project.

 ## Developing